PaulEekhof/Portfolio/README.md

   - Backend server

 ### How It Works
+Make sure you have Ollama installed and the same model as in the server.py.
+You can change the model if you like.
+Just pull it on Ollama and change the nessecairy flutter and python files.

   - Run the model on Ollama
   - Open the server
   - Run the Flutter appliction to chat and interact with the model.